eltiempoes/python-lottie/README.md

 Scripts
 -------

-* `bin/lottieconvert.py`
+* `bin/tgsconvert.py`

   Script that can convert between several formats, including lottie / TGS

-* `bin/tgs2lottie.py`

-  Will extract a tgs file into a pretty printed JSON

-* `bin/lottie2tgs.py`

-  Will convert a lottie file into a tgs file

-* `bin/svg2tgs.pt`

-  Converts an SVG file into a lottie or tgs file

-* `bin/lottiecat.py`
+* `bin/tgscat.py`

-  Prints the given lottie file into a human-readable format
+  Prints the given tgs / lottie file into a human-readable format

-* `bin/lottiediff.py`
+* `bin/tgsdiff.py`

-  Shows a side-by-side diff of the human-readable rendition of two lottie files
+  Shows a side-by-side diff of the human-readable rendition of two tgs / lottie files

-* `bin/lottie2svg.py`
+* `bin/tgs2svg.py`

-  Extracts a frame as SVG from a lottie/tgs file
+  Extracts a frame as SVG from a lottie/tgs file, has a couple more options than `bin/tgsconvert.py`

 * `bin/raster2tgs.py`

-  Converts a sequence of raster images into a lottie/tgs file
+  Converts a sequence of raster images into a lottie/tgs file, has a couple more options than `bin/tgsconvert.py`

+* `bin/raster_palette.py`

+  Shows the palette of a raster image, to use with `bin/raster2tgs.py`

+* `bin/tgscolor.py`

+  Converts a CSS color into a normalized array, as used in lottie

+* `bin/jsoncat.py`

+  Pretty prints a JSON file (useful to debug / diff lottie files)

+* `bin/jsondiff.py`

+  Pretty prints two JSON files side by side, highlighting differences (useful to debug / diff lottie files)

+* `bin/tgscat.py`

+  Pretty prints a tgs / lottie file with more readable annotations (useful to debug / diff lottie files)

+* `bin/tgsdiff.py`

+  Pretty prints two tgs / lottie files side by side, highlighting differences (useful to debug / diff lottie files)

 Installation